openai/neural-mmo/README.rst

 |ags| Version History
 =====================

+v1.2: Client and Skilling update
+   - Blade: New persistent progression systems: skilling (professions) comprises Hunting, Fishing (gathering skills) and Constitution, Melee, Range, Mage (combat skills).
+Agents that spend a lot of time gathering resources will become able to gather and store more resources at a time.
+Agents that spend a lot of time fighting will be able to inflict and take more damage.
+No policy IO changes are required to support the current skills.
+Additional bug fixes and enhancements.
+   - Trinity: Moved environment out of Trinity.
+This allows placement of the environment at any hardware layer.
+Additional bug fixes and enhancements.
+   - Ethyr: Dramatically streamlined and simplified IO api.
+Experience manager classes have been redesigned around v1.2 prefferred usage, which places the environment server side and only communicates serialized observations and actions -- not full rollouts.
+Expect further changes in the next update -- IO is the single most technically complex aspect of this project and has the largest impact on performance.
+   - Embyr: Focus of this update.
+Full client rewrite in Unity3D with improved visuals, UI, and controls.
+The new client makes visualizing policies and tracking down bugs substantially easier.
+As the environment progresses towards a more complete MMO, development entirely in THREE.js was impractical.
+This update will also speed up environment development by easing integration into the front end.
+   - Baseline model is improved but still weak.
+This is largely a compute issue.
+I expect the final model to be relatively effecient to train, but I'm currently low on processing power for running parallel experiments.
+I'll be regaining cluster access soon.
+   - Official documentation has been updated accordingly
+   - 20+ people have joined the Discord.
+I've started posting frequent dev updates and thoughts here.
+This is also the best way to get support and reach me directly.

 v1.1: Infrastructure and API rework, official documentation and Discord
    - Blade: Merge Native and VecEnv environment API.
 New API is closer to Gym
    - Trinity: featherweight CPU + GPU infrastructure built on top of Ray and engineered for maximum flexibility.
 The differences between Rapid style training, tiered MPI gradient aggregation, and even the v1.0 CPU infrastructure are all minor usage details under Trinity.